wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

       # /usr/share/wazuh-indexer/bin/indexer-init.sh

    .. note:: You only have to initialize the cluster `once`, there is no need to run this command on every node.
+Check :doc:`/user-manual/wazuh-indexer/index-life-management` for customization options.

 Testing the cluster installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^